Pymaster3119/LARGAL/README.md

 ## By Aditya Anand

 LARGAL is an AI-detection and classification for detecting and classifying radio galaxies.
 It uses YOLO v8s to find radio galaxies, a variational autoencoder to encode radio galaxies in a smaller latent space, and a histogram gradient boosting model is trauned on the latent representations of the VAE.

+The finetuned YOLO model is found in yolov8s-finetune.
+In order to finetune, change the dataset.yaml path to your project's pat and run the finetune_yolo.ipynb notebook.

+To finetune the VAE, you need to first crop out the radio galaxies from the dataset by running docrops.py, which will create three pickle files with cropped data in them.
+Youu can then run the clusterizeVAE.ipynb notebook to create a pytorch VAE.